 VHF Radio (and calling for help)

-There are two VHF radios onboard – one handheld and one mounted above the nav station.
+There are VHF radios onboard – some handheld and one mounted above the nav station.
 We use VHF radios to speak with each other, call the marina (when exiting/entering), talk to other boats, and to request emergency assistance.